birdneststream/ComfyUI-Mircify/README.md

 The node uses a two-stage approach:

-1. **Color Transfer Phase**: Applies KMeans clustering with Manhattan distance to map the entire image to the 99-color IRC palette
+1. **Color Transfer Phase**: Applies KMeans clustering with configurable distance methods to map the entire image to the 99-color IRC palette
-2. **Block Processing Phase**: Divides the color-corrected image into blocks and generates the final IRC art output
+2. **Block Processing Phase**: Divides the color-corrected image into blocks using dominant color extraction and generates the final IRC art output

 ## IRC Color Palette

 The node uses an extended 99-color IRC palette built in.
+It also can support just 16 colors.

 For more information about how IRC uses colors refer to these resources: